SiriHoyas/SiriHoyas/README.md

 # Hi!
-I´m Siri 👋
+I'm Siri 👋

 ###### (she/her) 🙋🏻‍♀️

-### I´m a future front end develper and UX/UI designer. 👩🏻‍💻
+### I'm a future front end develper and UX/UI designer. 👩🏻‍💻

-#### I´m currently enrolled in Noroff School of Technology and Digital Media, getting a higher professional degree in Front End Developement 👩🏻‍🎓
+#### I'm currently enrolled at Noroff School of Technology and Digital Media, getting a higher professional degree in Front End Developement 👩🏻‍🎓

 ---